thunderdust/Solaris/catalog.md

 Situation of using the software:

-1. When sales manager want to analyse the market from the perspective of product purchases, he needs to obtain information about the product, such as the current price, historical prices (highest and lowest price, average price etc), and prices change trends between several vendors.
-Also, he has to know the inventory for the products for the sake of market analysis.
+1. When sales manager want to analyse the market from the perspective of product purchases, he needs to obtain information about the product, such as the current price, historical prices (highest and lowest price, average price etc),  prices change trends between several vendors, and the current inventory etc.

-2. When sales manager want to analyse the market from the perspective of sales performance, he need to obtain sales reports for: the recent total sales situation for the company, the recent total sales for each model of product, the recent sales for each sales representatives, etc.
+2. When sales manager want to analyse the market from the perspective of sales performance, he need to obtain sales reports for: the recent total sales for the company, the recent total sales for each model of product, the recent sales for each sales representatives, etc.

 3. Sometimes the sales for some products do not perform well.
 Launching a promotion for these products can stimulate the sales, which is the job of sales managers.

+4. It is also the job of sales managers to give guidance and training to sales representatives.
+They also need to set sales target for each representative at the beginning of a month.

 Describe what user expects.